 Volcanoes National Park in the southwestern part of Rwanda is known by most tourists as the best destination for tourists interested in Rwanda gorilla safaris which include visiting mountain gorillas in their natural habitat.

-The nation had 480 of these extremely amazing and rare primates according to the last gorilla census in 2010.
+Volcanoes National Park is home to over 480 of these extremely amazing and rare primates according to the gorilla census which was done in 2010.
 Just some days back, Rwanda marked the eleventh Kwita Izina function where 24 baby gorillas were named, an event that attracted thousands of guests from different parts of the world.

-I was among the media group that enjoyed gorilla trekking in gorilla trekking in Volcanoes National Park during the week before the ceremony of Kwita Izina.
+I was among the media group that enjoyed gorilla trekking in Volcanoes National Park during the week before the ceremony of Kwita Izina.

-Volcanoes National park is located in the northwestern part of the country at approximately 2 hour drive from the Kigali the capital of Rwanda.
-We depart from Kigali Serena Hotel at 6:30am in the morning and continued to the southwestern part of the country in the frosty morning weather.
-Everybody was going to, school children going to school while other local people were already in their gardens digging.
+Volcanoes National Park is located in the northwestern part of the country at approximately a 2-hour drive from Kigali the capital of Rwanda.
+We depart from Kigali Serena Hotel at 6:30 am in morning and continued to the southwestern part of the country in the frosty morning weather.
+Everybody was going to work, school children going to school while other local people were already in their gardens digging.

 From far off, once volcanic mountains Bisongwe, Sabyinyo, and Karisimbi could surely be seen.
 Our next stop was at the headquarters of Kinigi Park where every trekker gets clearance and guidelines on visiting these amazing primates in their natural habitat.